popmedic/go-darndefer/README.md

 | without | 25.4 ns/op |
 | withSyncFunc | 26.1 ns/op |

 One can tell quickly that defer is not that expensive, ~30 ns/op, but it is overhead, and maybe should be avoided if not needed.
 Probably asking "what is a withSyncFunc."
-Not sure what others call it, but I call them a sync functions.
+Not sure what others call it, but I call them sync functions.
 I make these functions so I can have the assurance of defer, but with much less overhead (as seen above.)
 The function is quite simple:

 ``` Go
 func syncFunc(l sync.Locker, block func()) {